 The leading UK professional bodies involved in taxation have issued updated guidance on how tax advisers should act in difficult situations.

-Rosalind Upton, chair of the working party which produced the guidance, and also chair of the Joint Professional Standards Committee of the Chartered Institute of Taxation and the Association of Taxation Technicians, said:
+Rosalind Upton, chair of the working party which produced the guidance, and Council member of the Chartered Institute of Taxation, said:

-"We believe the new ‘Professional Conduct in relation to Taxation’ gives clear, concise and practical guidance which will help tax advisers when dealing with difficult situations such as what to do when a client refuses to make a full disclosure to HMRC or receives an excessive repayment.
-It also includes information on other key areas including client confidentiality and when information must be supplied to HMRC and other authorities without client consent."
+"The updated ‘Professional Conduct in Relation to Taxation’ gives clear, concise and practical guidance which will help tax advisers when dealing with difficult situations such as what to do when a client refuses to make a full disclosure to HMRC or receives an excessive repayment.
+It expands the existing guidance on areas including tax avoidance and the new General Anti-Abuse Rule."

-The guidance has been reviewed by Ximena Montes Manzano of Atlas Chambers and also by HMRC.
+PCRT has been reviewed by Counsel, Ximena Montes Manzano of Atlas Chambers.

 Notes for editors

-- The Institute of Chartered Accountants of Scotland;
+- The Institute of Chartered Accountants of Scotland, and